-Side effects will gradually become more severe as a person drinks increasing amounts of lean.
+Side effects will gradually become more severe the more you drink.
 First-time users may also encounter unpleasant side effects, including dizziness, blurred vision, nausea, and impaired memory.
 Repeated, long-term use can also result in extensive health problems.
 Chronic use has been shown to cause organ problems including pancreatitis and liver damage.
 Other negative health consequences include birth defects (when consumed by pregnant women), infertility and hormonal problems.
 The excessive amount of sugar in the mixture can also be dangerous to anyone who is diabetic or pre-diabetic.

 Because codeine is legal when prescribed by a doctor and used legitimately by many people to manage cough or pain, it’s somewhat difficult to track rates of abuse and addiction.
 Long-term opioid abuse can lead to the development of drug tolerance and dependence.
 As tolerance grows, people often find themselves needing to use more and more of the drug to feel the coveted effects.